Traveling solo for the first time?

 38. Don’t assume your hotel room is 100% safe.
 Make use of in-room lockers and safes, where only you know the combination.

 39. Be aggressive in your pursuit of cultural knowledge.
 Don’t look at the culture you’re visiting as an outsider, but inside dive in headfirst by interacting with locals, taking cultural classes, sampling typical dishes, attending community events and partaking in local life as much as possible.
-One benefit of solo travel in general is you’re forced to interact with the community since you don’t have travel companions to talk to.
+One of the many benefits of solo travel is you’re forced to interact with the community since you don’t have travel companions to talk to.

 40. Talk to strangers.
 Remember how your parents told you never to talk to strangers?
 Don’t listen.
 This doesn’t mean go back to a stranger’s house all by yourself; it means interact with locals in public places and meet other travelers in hostels and on tours for a social and well-rounded travel experience.